-This guide is dedicated to my daughter Alice who is already negotiating with me and feeling where the limits are:
+This guide is dedicated to my 5 year old daughter Alice who is already negotiating with me and feeling where the limits are:

 "Mummy can I have a baby brother?
 Can we put the baby in your tummy?"

 "Ok well then can we go the shops to buy the baby?"